The Road Less Traveled

 Florence is the birthplace of gelato, so it’s no surprise that two of the country’s best gelaterias are here.
 Nothing matches the intense flavor and smooth and creamy texture of true Italian gelato.

-Main project is volunteering at an organic farm – tilling the land, planting seeds, harvesting crops, foraging for truffles and caring for livestock.
+Main project is volunteering at an organic farm – tilling the land, working the vinyard, planting seeds, harvesting crops, constructing trails, foraging for truffles and caring for livestock.

-A Certificate of Community Service indicating the total number of hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.
+A Certificate of Community Service indicating the total number of hours worked and will be issued upon successful completion of the program.

 Formal language classes and exposure within the cities and villages